openobserve/openobserve-helm-chart/charts/openobserve/README.md

 If you are developing this chart then you should clone the repo and make any modifications.

-You can generate output of the chart using to verify:
+You can generate output of the chart using below command to verify:

 ```shell
 helm -n openobserve template o1 . > o1.yaml